The World War II Era Harley-Davidson WLA "Liberator"

 The Harley WLA After World War II

-The wartime production of WLAs was ceased at the end of WWII, however, they were once again produced from 1949-1952 during the Korean War.
+The wartime production of WLAs ceased at the end of WWII, however, they were once again produced from 1949-1952 during the Korean War.
 War surplus motorcycles were plentiful and inexpensive, and helped popularize motorcycling.

 Soldiers coming home from overseas pursued motorcycling, something they had been exposed to while they were in the service.
 WLAs were 'civilianized' and ridden on the street, as well as stripped down to lighten them up and raced.
 These activities were the early origins of choppers and custom built motorcycles.